ttgminh/shooting_log/README.md

 - View and manage a list of existing guns and ammo.
 - Display metrics such as average session duration, total ammo cost, and rounds fired per session.
 - Visualize ammo caliber distribution with a pie chart.
-- Hosted on Streamlit for easy access and use.
+- Hosted on Streamlit for easy access and use, but will include a locally hosted version on home server in the near future.

 ## Web Application

-You can access the Shooting Log web application at the following URL:
+The application is currently being hosted on the streamlit server for easy availability and acess, which can be accessed in these two urls below

 [Session Logging](https://rangelog.streamlit.app)

 [Session Stats](https://rangestats.streamlit.app)

+I am currently in the process of containerize the application to be available on my home server also

 ## License